BragaBryanL/newAnaaSYS/studentwebsystem/README.md

 npm start
 ```

-The application will run on `http://localhost:3000`
+The application will run on `http://localhost:3000` without ngrok or Vercel references.